flightaware/syslogbox/smartsockets/README.txt

     This is a good way to cut right through the noise and focus on a specific host, program, facility or priority, etc.

+unrequire - reverse the effect of a previous "require"

+    example:

+	unrequre program balancer

+    Undoes a previous "require", making the selector less selective.

 save - "save" the current drop/require configuration